sheefanaaz123/TranscribeTube/README.md

 2. **Select Video Language:** Choose the language of the video transcript.
 3. **Set Maximum Summary Length:** Adjust the maximum length of the generated summary in words.
 4. **Click "Get Detailed Notes":** Witness the AI-powered Gemini Pro model generate detailed notes based on the video transcript!
+5. **Download Notes:** You can also download the generated notes in a text file for further reference.

 ## Technologies Used
 - [Streamlit](https://www.streamlit.io/): Streamlit is used for creating a user-friendly web application interface.